-The demand traces used in the ESOO are on an operational9 sent-out basis, meaning they exclude generator auxiliary load.
+The demand traces used in the ESOO are on an operational sent-out basis, meaning they exclude generator auxiliary load.
 Auxiliary load is modelled for each generating unit based on information provided by market participants or the best information available from consultants.
 The aggregate auxiliary load in each region adds to the demand that is met by available capacity.

-Extreme weather events are considered by using demand profiles derived from the 10% probability of exceedance10 (10% POE) maximum demand forecasts.
-At a minimum, a combination of 50% POE and 10% POE demand profiles from at least five-eight historical reference years are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
-At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes11.
-If not explicitly modelled, the The 90% POE demand profiles are not modelled, as USE values included in the probability weighted calculation of expected USE arising from 90% POE demand profiles are assumed to be zero.
+Extreme weather events are considered by using demand profiles derived from the 10% probability of exceedance (10% POE) maximum demand forecasts.
+At a minimum, a combination of 50% POE and 10% POE demand profiles from at least eight historical reference years are sampled probabilistically in the Monte-Carlo simulations to develop the expected USE.
+At AEMO's discretion, more POE demand profiles (such as 90% POE) may be included, if USE outcomes are expected to be materially different from 50% POE outcomes.
+If not explicitly modelled, the USE values included in the probability weighted calculation of expected USE arising from 90% POE demand profiles are assumed to be zero.